Jashan10/Banking-Application-Customer-Management/BankApp-master/README.md

 ## Testing the Bank APP Rest Api
 ```
-1. Import the Postman collection Test-Bank-API.postman_collection into the application.
+1. Import the Postman collection Test-Bank-API.postman_collection in Postman.
 2. Sample requests to add customers are also present in <project-root>/src/main/resources .
 ```
 ## Link to Postman Collection file